mc-carlessi/mysql-js-workshop/install-ee/install-ee.md

 1. Open your web browser and connect to the address ***<code>https://<public-ip>:9090</code>***
   Most probably you receive a warning becasue the interface uses a self signed certificate.
-  Please proceed anyway (in most cases it means to click "Advanced" and tehn "Proceed to ... (unsafe)")
+  Please proceed anyway (in most cases it means to click "Advanced" and then "Proceed to ... (unsafe)")

   ![CONNECT](./images/private_connection_message.png)